geochasm/DRCOG_Buildings/workflow.md

 * If you don't see both data sources (drcog...osm & Data Layer x), make sure your JOSM remote control is enabled, restart JOSM and try again from the selecting **Edit in JOSM** from the Tasking Manager step above.
 * You may also have an imagery layer as some projects may have a preferred imagery to use for comparison that will automatically load.
 If not, bring in Bing and any others you prefer; most likely existing data will be mapped/aligned to Bing.
 Ideally align to available GPS traces; where there is none or still is questionable, align imagery and DRCOG data to existing mapping or Bing where there is little to no existing data.

+### Pre-checking the data before merging

+The overall workflow is to "merge" the DRCOG data into your OSM Data Layer, while reviewing both data layers for possible conflicts.
+Some quality checks before merging will make things easier.

+* With the .osm file layer activated (no other OSM data visible), run the **JOSM Validator** (SHIFT+V) to look for errors.
+Common errors at this stage can include multiple buildings with the same address (usually an error where a house and a garage or shed have been given the same address tags).
+Refer to the section below on **fixing common errors** for solutions and guidelines.
+* While still in the new .osm file layer, **Select All** (CTRL+A) to select all objects, and then **Deselect Nodes** (SHIFT+U) to select all of the buildings.
+In the Selection window on the right side of the screen, scroll through the list of selected buildings to look for malformed street names.
+Examples of bad street names include:
+ * unexpanded abbreviations (Ct instead of Court, or Ln instead of Lane)
+ * use of the directional prefix "North" (not used in City and County of Denver)
+ * occasional errors in the automatic import, such as the street name *Steele Street* being expanded to *Streeteele Street*

 ### Reviewing the data before uploading

- * The overall workflow is to "merge" the DRCOG data into your OSM Data Layer, while reviewing both data layers for possible conflicts.
  * Make sure you have the DRCOG dataset active, select a building and use **Merge selection** under the Edit menu (CTRL+SHIFT+M).
  * Merge the building into the OSM Data Layer as shown in image below.
  ![Merge_Building](https://github.com/russdeffner/DRCOG_Buildings/blob/master/images/merge.PNG)